wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/registration-booking-process/includes/6-eligibility.md

 In this exercise, you will mimic onboarding the MVM solution for a new locale/geo that has different COVID vaccination eligibility rules.
-In that case, you would be required to override most of the existing portal behaviour and replace it with new rules.
-You would also be required to edit the overall eligibility workflow that evaluates if a person is eligible according to the configured rules so that the new set of rules are honoured during eligibility computation.
+In that case, you would be required to override most of the existing portal behavior and replace it with new rules.
+You would also be required to edit the overall eligibility workflow that evaluates if a person is eligible according to the configured rules so that the new set of rules is honored during eligibility computation.

 ## Task 1: Customize existing components and add new components in a solution

-In this task, you will re-use the existing solution that you created in Lab1 and add a few components that will be customized to reflect the new question on the portal
+In this task, you will re-use the existing solution that you created in Lab 1 and add a few components that will be customized to reflect the new question on the portal

-1. Navigate to the solution you created in Lab1 called **MVM in a Day** and search for **Covid Vaccination Eligibility** table and click on it.
+1. Navigate to the solution you created in Lab 1 called **MVM in a Day** and search for **Covid Vaccination Eligibility** table and click on it.

 1. Once the table opens, click on **Add column** and set the following details: